 5. Vitamin C Deficiency

-Symptoms include tiredness, fatigue, mood swings, and slow healing wounds.
-The more extreme sign is “scurvy,” which causes bruising, dental problems, dry hair, dry skin, and anemia.
+Symptoms include tiredness, fatigue, mood swings, and slow-healing wounds.
+A long-term deficiency can lead to scurvy which causes bruising, dental problems, dry hair, dry skin, and anemia.

 6. Iron Deficiency

-Iron deficiency, known as anemia, occurs when hemoglobin is low in your red blood cells.
-Anemia is more common among RNY bypass patients as there is less absorption of food nutrients.
-When you have anemia, your body can’t get the proper amount of oxygen.
-Iron-rich foods include; spinach, broccoli, shellfish, red meat, turkey, legumes, quinoa, pumpkin seeds, tofu, and tuna.
+Iron deficiency occurs when your red blood cells have low hemoglobin, and your body can’t get enough oxygen.
+This is more common among malabsorption procedures like RNY bypass.
+Iron-rich foods include spinach, broccoli, shellfish, red meat, turkey, legumes, quinoa, pumpkin seeds, tofu, and tuna.

 Symptoms include fatigue, weakness, pale skin, cold hands and feet, headaches, irregular heartbeat, brittle nails, shortness of breath, and a tingling sensation in the legs.